A Plug-and-Play Method for Improving Imperceptibility and Capacity in Practical Generative Text Steganography: Introduction

 Moreover, the embedding capacity of existing generative steganography methods is constrained by the inherent distribution of the language model.
-Since LLMs are currently the best estimators of text channels, generative text steganography predominantly utilizes distributions generated by LLMs for steganographic sampling. \textbf{LLMs tend to produce more deterministic responses compared to smaller models \cite{lowentropy,liao2024co}, as RLHF training often reduces the entropy of their distributions.
-This decrease in entropy consequently limits their embedding capacity.}
+Since LLMs are currently the best estimators of text channels, generative text steganography predominantly utilizes distributions generated by LLMs for steganographic sampling.
+LLMs tend to produce more deterministic responses compared to smaller models \cite{lowentropy,liao2024co}, as RLHF training often reduces the entropy of their distributions.
+This decrease in entropy consequently limits their embedding capacity.

-To alleviate the problems of imperceptibility and capacity in generative linguistic steganography based on unreliable language models, we propose a plug-and-play generative linguistic steganography distribution reformation method named FreStega.
-We reform the model's distribution by dynamically adjusting the sharpness of the prediction distribution at each timestep (we call this \textbf{Sequential Adjustment}) and by adjusting the probability of each token using real cover text as guidance (we call this \textbf{Spatial Adjustment}).
+In summary, existing distribution-preserving algorithms are heavily dependent on the language model's distribution.
+However, current language model distributions still struggle to meet the practical demands of steganography in terms of imperceptibility and capacity.
+To alleviate the imperceptibility and capacity limitations of generative linguistic steganography based on imperfect language-model distributions, we propose FreStega, a plug-and-play distribution reformation method.
+We reform the model's distribution by dynamically adjusting the sharpness of the prediction distribution at each time step (we call this \textbf{Sequential Adjustment}) and by adjusting the probability of each token using real cover text as guidance (we call this \textbf{Spatial Adjustment}).
 We conducted a preliminary exploration of certain methods within spatial adjustment \cite{pang2024fremax} in our previous work.
 Building on that foundation, we further optimized the spatial adjustment method and introduced sequential adjustment.
-Sequential Adjustment modifies the temperature based on instantaneous entropy, reducing distribution sharpening and enhancing the diversity and embedding capacity of the stegotext.
-Spatial Adjustment boosts the probabilities of tokens common in the target domain while suppressing overconfidence in the language model, enabling quick adaptation to target domain distributions and enhancing imperceptibility.
+Sequential Adjustment modifies the temperature based on instantaneous entropy, reducing distribution sharpening and enhancing the diversity and embedding capacity of the stego text.
+Spatial Adjustment boosts the probabilities of tokens common in the target domain while suppressing overconfidence in the language model, enabling quick adaptation to target-domain distributions and enhancing imperceptibility.

 Our main contributions are summarized as follows: